Omaha Bus and Van Accident Attorneys

 - Uninsured Motorist Claim

-Given that buses transport passengers rather than normal cargo, both the state and federal government hold these vehicles and their drivers to a higher standard.
-Drivers must be extra careful when passengers are aboard to ensure both their safety and other drivers’.
-If a bus collides with another car or piece of property, the passengers may be able to file a claim against the bus company if they were injured.
+Because buses and vans transport people rather than cargo, and they must be held to a high standard for protecting people.
+If a bus or van collides with another car, injured passengers may be able to file a claim against the bus company if they were injured.

-In general, however, buses are better designed to absorb the impact of a crash and protect passengers compared to other vehicles.
-School buses, for example, lack seatbelts because the structure of the bus can evenly distribute the impact of a collision in such a way that passengers are not harmed.
-However, if the driver loses control and causing the bus to roll over, the wreck could cause life-changing injuries for all occupants.
+In general buses are better designed to absorb the impact of a crash and protect passengers compared to smaller vehicles.
+Buses are not required to have seatbelts because the structure of a bus will evenly distribute the impact of a collision so passengers are less like to be harmed in a collision.
+But if the driver loses control and causes the bus to roll over, the wreck could result in severe injuries for occupants.

-Collisions with pedestrians and other vehicles are just as dangerous.
-Most modern buses weigh just as much as a semi-truck.
-As such, they must follow the same regulations regarding driver training, hours of service laws, maintenance, and have stricter insurance requirements.
-If a bus hits a pedestrian in a crosswalk or sideswipes a car on the I-80, then the victim could suffer from severe trauma.
+Bus accidents involving pedestrians and other vehicles are likely to cause severe injuries.
+Most modern buses weigh as much as a semi-truck.
+That’s why buses must follow the same type of strict regulations regarding driver training, hours of service laws, and maintenance.
+Bus drivers have strict insurance requirements.

 At the end of the day, all buses should be operated by fully trained, experienced, and focused drivers.
 They are responsible for the safety of all passengers as well as other drivers on the road.
 Failure to obey local Omaha and Nebraska laws can make a driver, and their parent bus company, liable for all injuries.